 \section{Elliptical geometry}

-In this section, we shall discuss the formation and distribution of dust in the ejecta, and the resulting IR emission, when the geometry of the ejecta is assumed to be anisotropic.
+In this section, we discuss the formation and distribution of dust in the ejecta, and the resulting IR emission, when the geometry of the ejecta is assumed to be anisotropic.

-By analyzing the spectral information obtained from the 3D spectroscopy of SN~1987A, \cite{kjaer_2010} finds that the 2D projection of the ejecta is elliptical in shape with axial ratio approximately 1:1.8.
+By analyzing the spectral information obtained from the 3D spectroscopy of SN~1987A, \cite{kjaer_2010} found that the 2D projection of the ejecta is elliptical in shape with an axial ratio of approximately 1:1.8.
 The observations can be fit well using an ellipsoidal geometry where the axes are in ratios of 1:2:3.

-We adopt the same geometry for the ejecta, where the ellipsoid is defined by the ratio of velocities along the $x$, $y$ and $z$ axes, which are taken to be 2:3:1, as shown in Figure~\ref{fig_ellipsoid}.
-The velocities along the $x$-direction are kept identical to the velocities of the spherical ejecta that were derived in Section \ref{sec_ejecta}.
-With respect to that, the velocities along the $y$-axis is then given by $v_y = 1.5v_x$, and along $z$-axis, $v_z = 0.5 v_x$.
-Assuming a conservation of column densities, the gas density therefore scale along the $y$ and $z$-direction as $n_y = (2/3) n_x$, and $n_z = 2n_x$ respectively, while $n_x$ (along $x$-direction) remains the same as the gas densities in the spherical case.
+We adopted the same geometry for the ejecta, where the ellipsoid is defined by the ratio of velocities along the $x$, $y$, and $z$ axes, which are taken to be 2:3:1, as shown in Fig.~\ref{fig_ellipsoid}.
+The velocities along the $x$ direction are kept identical to the velocities of the spherical ejecta that were derived in Sect. \ref{sec_ejecta}.
+With respect to that, the velocities along the $y$ axis are then given by $v_y = 1.5v_x$, and along $z$ axis by $v_z = 0.5 v_x$.
+Assuming a conservation of column densities, the gas density therefore scales along the $y$ and $z$ directions as $n_y = (2/3) n_x$ and $n_z = 2n_x$, respectively, while $n_x$ (along the $x$ direction) remains the same as the gas densities in the spherical case.